Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Varsity Tutors LSAT Review

-In terms of LSAT prep, Varsity Tutors offers a comprehensive slate of study options.
+In terms of LSAT prep, they offer a few different study options, though nothing that stands out from the crowd.
 You can choose from small group live classes that last 5 to 10 weeks, private LSAT tutoring, or mixed bundles with both.
 The cheapest option for prep classes is the LSAT 5-Week Prep Class, which costs $799 (breaks down to $40/hour).

 Varsity Tutors MCAT Review